shalatan/shalatan.github.io/android.md

 - `Types of Services`
   - `Foreground` : Service which performs some operations that is noticeable to the user like playing audio track. **Must display a notification**, so that users are actively aware that service is running.
 This notification cannot be dismissed unless service is either stopped of removed from the foreground.
 It continues even when the user isn't interacting with the app.
 WorkManager API offers flexible and nearly same ways as foreground services too.
   - `Backgound` : Service which performs an operation that isn't directly notified by the user, e.g. background service to compact its storage.
 System imposes restrictions on API 26 or higher from running background services, when the app itself isn't in the foreground.
   - `Bound` : Type of service that offers a client-server interface that allows components(Activity, content provider and service can bind to the Bound service) to interact with the service, send requests, receive results, and even do so across processes with IPC.
 Bound service runs only as long as another application component is bound ot it.
 Multiple Components can bind to service at once, but when all of them unbind, the service is destroyed.
+Ex: Music Player service.
 - `Services v/s Threads` : Service is simply a component that can run in the background, even when the user is not interacting with the application, whereas, if you must perform work outside of your main thread, but only while the user is interacting with your application, you should create a new thread.
 For example : Use service to play audio even if application is in background, and use Thread to play some video but only while the activity is running, you might create a thread in `onCreate()`, start running in `onStart()` and stop in `onStop()`

 ### Activities